-Rich and creamy with chunks of fresh rum-soaked cherries swirled throughout a custard base, this Rum Cherry Ice Cream is a grown-up twist on a classic.
+Rich and creamy with chunks of rum-soaked Bing cherries swirled throughout a custard base, this Rum Cherry Ice Cream recipe is a grownup twist on a classic.

 I covet the arrival of fresh cherries every year.
 Sweet and juicy, there’s nothing like a bowl of them, enjoyed slowly under the sun on a warm summer afternoon.